prismicio/slice-machine/packages/slice-machine/README.md

 - Theme-ui ( see `src/theme.js`)
 - Formik (forms)

-:warning: If you want to commit changes to the `tests/project` folder, don't forget to remove it from the `.gitignore` file.
+:warning: Please do not commit changes on the `tests/project` folder such as new customtypes.
+Nobody want's to see that in a PR :warning:
+:information_source: Please use this commande ```git checkout packages/slice-machine/tests/project/``` before commiting changes.